 Ada is lucky.
-We’re a SaaS company.
+We make AI chatbots - aka we’re a SaaS company.
 We already have a liberal work from home policy, and 60-80% of our teams work from home at least once a week.
 Work from home doesn’t really disrupt our work.
 When I asked our leaders to rate the impact of work from home on our operations on a scale from 1-10, where 1 is “sipping a margarita on a beach in Brazil already”, and 10 is “impossible”, I had to ask for the margarita recipe.
 Our average age hovers around 30.
 Margarita jokes aside, we attract a conscientious type, and our most popular clubs are #bookclub and #running.

 We’re in pretty good shape.
 We can run Ada from our new IKEA desks (if they ever pick up the phone) and we expect that given the massive increase in customer inquiries, smart brands will be more interested in Ada, not less.
 We do expect that people will get sick, but we’ve got a better chance than most.